bgg11117/SESAME-BERT/README.md

-# SESAME-BERT
+# SesameBERT

-Code for the paper "SESAME-BERT: Attention for Anywhere".
+Code for the paper "SesameBERT: Attention for Anywhere".
 Code forthcoming (early October).
 The code is based on google-research/bert.

 ## Requirements